mayope/keycloakmigration/README.md

 # Migration Details
 Migrations are controlled through the changelog.
 It contains the changeSets used to execute the migration.

+(Currently are file references are only allowed in the same directory)

     includes:
-      - path: changesets/01_initial.yml
+      - path: 01_initial.yml
-      - path: changesets/02_second.yml
+      - path: 02_second.yml

 A changeset may then look like this: